onepau/gphg/README.md

 Another problem is the encoded data prior to around 2008, which is all contained in a single cell of the CSV file, rather than separated by features.
 In some cases, the relevant features can be found in the text.
 The next step, which I have yet to implement, is a tokenization of this text with a view to populating the relevant feature columns in the Pandas DataFrame.

+I concatenated the individual CSV files into a global data file.
+There is an incomplete script (gphg-selector.py) to automatically add a binary value for each watch according to whether it was pre-selected for the final awards or not.
+I would like to do the same for the winners of the individual category prizes, too.
 Once this is complete the data will offer a more robust foundation for testing different machine learning models to the data to see what happens.

 I'm sure the code could be improved and simplified (I'm a relative newbie at python, data mining and machine learning).
 In particular, I have yet to grasp the construction and use of functions, which I'm sure would help here.
 Any comments are welcome.